davmlaw/2022_assignment_5_adelaide_uni_bioinfo/README.md

 ## Data files

-The "data" directory contains 35 files:
+The "data" and "doc" directories contains 35 files each:

 ```
 BIOINF_3000_2022-1